Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\para{Prompt Structure.} \ourframework generates a prompt that includes three elements: 1) the content of input \config file or file diff, 2) the shots as \validconfig or \misconfig files with example questions and ground truth responses for few-shot learning, and 3) a directive question for \llm to respond in formatted output.
+\ourframework generates a prompt that includes four elements: a) the content of input \config file or file diff, b) the shots as valid configurations or \misconfigs with questions and ground truth responses for few-shot learning, c) code snippets automatically extracted from available codebase, and d) a directive question for \llm to respond in formatted output.
 Figure~\ref{fig:prompt} shows an illustrative example of the prompt generated by \ourframework.
-It contains $N$ shots, content of the validating configuration file, followed by the directive question.
+It contains $N$ shots, the content of to-be-validated configuration file, and the code snippet enclosed within $\langle$Usage$\rangle$ followed by the directive question.